 Instrumental Ensembles at Juniata

-Our 55+ member JC Orchestra and its chamber ensembles (Honors String Quartet, cello choir, and additional quartets if there is interest);
+Our 55+ member JC Orchestra and its chamber ensembles (Honors String Quartet, cello choir, and additional quartets when there is interest);

-Our concert band program, comprised of our premier 45-member Juniata College Wind Symphony and our Concert Band.
+Our concert band program, comprised of our premier 40-member Juniata College Wind Symphony and our 65-70 member College Concert Band.
 We also sponsor chamber ensembles (Honors Brass Quintet, Honors Woodwind Quintet, Honors Saxophone Quartet, and JC Jazz Ensemble); and

 SCHOLARSHIPS/HONORS: We highly recommend that prospective instrumental musicians apply for Juniata's ARTS FELLOWSHIP program!

 - Read the History of Instrumental Music at Juniata

 - Plans for the Fall 2010 ‘75th Anniversary of JC Bands’